ysucomputerclub/constitution/README.md

 ### Section 2: Active membership

-A member is considered an active member if they have been "active" in the YSU Computer Club Discord guild (http://discord.YSUComputerClub.com) within the last 30 days.
+A member is considered an active member if they have been registered in Symplicity and have been active in the YSU Computer Club Discord (http://discord.YSUComputerClub.com).

-## Article IIII.
+## Article IV.
 Membership duties

 ### Section 1: Procedure for hosting an event